-The link between the Maltese Islands and the medical services of the British Crown was forged in the Wars of Revolutionary France.
-On 10 December 1799, British troops, with their regimental surgeons, under Brigadier–General Thomas Graham, disembarked at St Paul's Bay to assist the Maltese in ridding the islands of the French.
-On 4 September 1800, the French surrendered and were replaced by British troops.
-Britain maintained a continuous presence in Malta until 31 March 1979.
+The link between the Maltese Islands and the medical services of the British Crown was forged during the Wars of Revolutionary France.
+On 10 December 1799, British troops under Brigadier–General Thomas Graham, disembarked at St Paul's Bay to assist the Maltese in ridding the islands of the French.
+On 4 September 1800, the occupying troops were starved into capitulating and Britain took possession of the islands.
+Malta's destiny became subsumed with that of Great Britain which maintained a continuous military presence until 31 March 1979.

-Countless medical officers came to these shores.
-Some married locally and made Malta their home.
+Countless medical officers served in Malta.
+Some married locally and made it their home.
 Others succumbed to disease and rest within its soil.
 A few attained international recognition, such as Sir David Bruce, who in 1887, while a Surgeon Captain at the Station Hospital Valletta, discovered the Micrococcus melitensis, the cause of Mediterranean Fever.
 The majority of medical officers, not being renowned for any major scientific breakthrough, are unknown to history, their memories cherished only by their descendants.

 I am extremely grateful to all who contributed by providing material and assistance.
-In particular I would like to thank Captain Peter Starling, Curator AMS Museum, Mr Michael Rowe, Military Medical Librarian, Mr Tim Ward Librarian Prince Consort's Library and his dedicated staff, Mr Alan Keighley of Malta Family History, the late Mr Joseph Bonnici of the National Library of Malta, and many others who have produced nuggets of information on their web pages.
+In particular I would like to thank Captain Peter Starling RAMC Curator DMS Museum, Mr Michael Rowe Military Medical Librarian, Mr Tim Ward Librarian Prince Consort's Library and his dedicated staff, Mr Alan Keighley of Malta Family History, the late Mr Joseph Bonnici of the National Library of Malta, and many others who have allowed me to use photographs from their family archives.